So why is home hospice such an appealing option?

 When we’re dealing with a terminal illness, our primary focus tends to be on the medical needs of the patient.
 However, it’s equally as important to address their mental health in whatever way they see fit.

-Chaplains can be brought in to discuss religion and spiritual matters with your loved one.
+Chaplains can be brought in to discuss religious and spiritual matters with your loved one.
 For many patients, it is important that they have a chance to discuss their religious beliefs and their creator.
 Bringing in a chaplain can not only help your loved one come to terms with passing but can also bring them the solace that they’ve lived their life the way their creator wanted them to.

 Social workers can fulfill a number of roles, from checking in on the patient’s physical comfort to providing social stimulation.
 Feeling seen and having someone to communicate with is important for people receiving home hospice care, especially if they are fully bedridden.
 Without it, the risk of isolation increases.